birdybro/MkDocs_MiSTer_old/docs/basics/faq.md

 Light guns such as the NES Zapper are too timing sensitive to work over USB, but will work fine on supported cores via the IO board as detailed below.

 ## Any USB controller recommendations?
+Almost any controller that uses USB will work with MiSTer.
+You can also use a Bluetooth or 2.4ghz USB adapter for wireless.
 Good controllers that many users seem to like and have low input latency are:

 * [Sony DualSense (PS5 Controller)](https://www.playstation.com/en-us/accessories/dualsense-wireless-controller/){target=_blank} - Very low lag, fast pairing, touchpad, and extra button (mute) if paired with a bluetooth 5.0 adapter (TP-Link UB-500, Edimax BT-8500, or Asus USB-BT500 adapters are recommended and known to work).
 * [8BitDo M30 Bluetooth](https://www.8bitdo.com/m30/){target=_blank} and [8BitDoM30 2.4G](https://www.8bitdo.com/m30-2-4g-for-genesis-mini-mega-drive-mini/){target=_blank} - Note these kinds of controllers do not have as many buttons as the Playstation style controllers and you may be limited if you use them.